-The Authority's total debt decreased by \$1,043,982 (78.96%) during the current fiscal year.
-This is attributable to the Authority making the routine payments on debt.
+The Authority's total long-term obligations decreased by \$3,720 (1.22%) during the current fiscal year.
+This is attributable to the annual changes in the earned leave balances of employees.

 Additional information on the Authority's long-term debt can be found in Note 5 of this report.